 According to the Transportation Accident Commission, “fatigue can impair reaction time and decision making when behind the wheel which increases the risk of being involved in an accident.”
 Moreover, the types of drivers considered to be most at risk are young drivers, shift workers (including commercial vehicle drivers), and drivers with sleep disorders.

-As one might guess, of the dangers of fatigued driving.
+As one might guess, commercial truck drivers are at serious risk of the dangers of fatigued driving.
 This is because commercial drivers spend much more time driving than the general public.
 They are also paid by the miles they drive and are therefore tempted to keep moving in order to be able to feed their families.
 Likewise, transport companies have a vested interest in keeping their drivers moving, since their business is only successful if loads are delivered on time and promptly.
-This does not mean that all are out roaming the roads with Z’s escaping from their gaping mouths.
+This does not mean that all commercial drivers are out roaming the roads with Z's escaping from their gaping mouths.
 In fact, most drivers understand the risks of driving while drowsy and closely follow the guidelines designed to prevent the issue.

 Shift workers have a tough job.
 Anyone who has ever had to work overnight knows just how tough it can be.
 The body is simply not designed to stay up all night and awake all day.
 For this reason, shift workers are more at risk of driving fatigued.